 We are making use of biomarkers in certain instances to facilitate our drug development and to optimize our clinical trials.
 Biomarkers are proteins or other substances whose presence in the blood or tumor cells can serve as an indicator of specific cell processes.
-We believe that these biomarkers serve a useful purpose in helping us to evaluate whether our product candidates are having their intended effects through their assumed mechanisms, and that they may thus enable us to identify more promising product candidates at an early stage and to direct our resources efficiently.
+We believe that these biomarkers serve a useful purpose in helping us to evaluate whether our product candidates are having their intended effects through their assumed mechanisms and thus identify more promising product candidates at an early stage and to direct our resources efficiently.
 We also believe that biomarkers may eventually allow us to improve patient selection in connection with clinical trials and monitor patient compliance with trial protocols.

 For most purposes, however, biomarkers have not been scientifically validated.
-If our understanding and use of biomarkers is inaccurate or flawed, or if our reliance on them is otherwise misplaced, then we will not only fail to realize any benefits from using biomarkers, but may also be led to invest time and financial resources inefficiently in attempting to develop less promising product candidates.
-Moreover, although the FDA has issued for comment a draft guidance document on the potential use of biomarker data in clinical development, such data are not currently accepted by the FDA or other regulatory agencies in the United States, the European Union or elsewhere in applications for regulatory approval of product candidates, and there is no guarantee that such data will ever be accepted by the relevant authorities in this connection.
+If our understanding and use of biomarkers is inaccurate or flawed, or if our reliance on them is otherwise misplaced, we will not only fail to realize any benefits from using biomarkers but may also be led to invest time and financial resources inefficiently in attempting to develop less promising product candidates.
+Moreover, biomarker data are not currently accepted by the FDA or other regulatory approval of product candidates, and there is no guarantee that such data will ever be accepted by the relevant authorities.
 Our biomarker data should not be interpreted as evidence of efficacy.